 Client library for interacting with the Notion API, offering coroutine-based, blocking, and future-based flavors.
 Facilitates OAuth support, pagination, content creation with DSL, and configurable logging/proxy settings.

-A Notion API client library for Kotlin, Java and more.
+A Notion API client library for Kotlin and Java.

-This library is written in Kotlin Multiplatform so it can be used from the JVM, Android, iOS, Linux, MacOS, Windows, Javascript and more - in theory.
-In practice it has been tested and has samples for the JVM (Kotlin and Java), and MacOS (Kotlin).
+This library is written in Kotlin Multiplatform and can be used from the JVM (Kotlin and Java), Android, and MacOS native.

 Several flavors of the client are available to match your needs: